-Notice of Charge means a notice in the form set out in Appendix 4 specifying all relevant particulars of a Charge which is determined pursuant to Rule 6 by the Match Review Committee and issued by the Judiciary Administrator to a charged Player.

-Notice of Hearing means a notice in the form set out in Appendix 5 specifying all relevant particulars of a Judiciary hearing which is issued pursuant to Rule 7 by the Judiciary Administrator to a charged Player, the Judiciary Counsel and any other person required by this Judiciary Code of Procedure to receive such notice.

-Notice of Plea means a notice in the form set out in Appendix 6 specifying in accordance with Rule 6 how a Player shall plead in response to a Charge particularised in a Notice of Charge.

-Guidelines Appendix 7 means the timelines and guidelines imposed on the required appendixes for both Judiciary Administrator and charged players.

-Notice of Outcome Appendix 8 a letter provided to the district or region detailing the outcome of the hearing and or plea.

-Offence means an act or omission in a Match which is sufficient to give rise to the Match Review Committee issuing a Notice of Charge against the Player.
-A schedule of offences is set out at Appendix 2.

-Judiciary Administrator means the person appointed to that role pursuant to Rule 4.5.
+- Notice of Charge means a notice in the form set out in Appendix 4 specifying all relevant particulars of a Charge which is determined pursuant to Rule 6 by the Match Review Committee and issued by the Judiciary Administrator to a charged Player. - Notice of Hearing means a notice in the form set out in Appendix 5 specifying all relevant particulars of a Judiciary hearing which is issued pursuant to Rule 7 by the Judiciary Administrator to a charged Player, the Judiciary Counsel and any other person required by this Judiciary Code of Procedure to receive such notice. - Notice of Plea means a notice in the form set out in Appendix 6 specifying in accordance with Rule 6 how a Player shall plead in response to a Charge particularised in a Notice of Charge. - Guidelines Appendix 7 means the timelines and guidelines imposed on the required appendixes for both Judiciary Administrator and charged players. - Notice of Outcome Appendix 8 a letter provided to the district or region detailing the outcome of the hearing and or plea. - Offence means an act or omission in a Match which is sufficient to give rise to the Match Review Committee issuing a Notice of Charge against the Player.
+A schedule of offences is set out at Appendix 2. - Judiciary Administrator means the person appointed to that role pursuant to Rule 4.5. - Probability In every case, the Judiciary Counsel bears the onus of proof on the balance of probabilities.
+The Judiciary is not bounded by the Rules of Evidence usually applicable to proceedings in courts of law.
+Although direct evidence of a fact in issue is to be preferred, the Judiciary may inform itself of the facts in any other way in which the Chairman considers both reliable and appropriate.

-EXPLANATION OF HEADINGS (Appendix 1)
+COMMUNITY RL EXPLANATION OF HEADINGS (Appendix 1)